 2019 Trends to Look Out for in the UK Wine Scene

-UK’s official leave date from the European Union on 29 March 2019 is going to have a very big influence on the wine industry.
+UK Wine Trends 2019.
+UK’s official leave date from the European Union on 29 March 2019 has had a very big influence on the wine industry.

 The first priority for anyone involved in, or affected by, the UK wine scene is to guarantee your wine supply in the first half of 2019.
 If you are a wine importer or supplier that will mean taking steps to ensure you have enough wine on the right side of the Channel to be able to continue to trade and supply wines to your customers for the immediate weeks and months after the Brexit deadline.